 Before travelling, it's a good idea to check in with your local vet and make sure your furry friend is healthy and fit to travel.
 Talk to your vet about how you plan to travel e.g. car, train, plane and discuss any concerns you may have.
 You should also travel with a pet first aid kit in case of any emergencies.

 It goes without saying that you need to bring enough food for your pet throughout your holiday.
 Measure out what you need for your trip, plus a few extra scoops just in case!
-On top of this, extra treats like pig’s ears and kangaroo tails provide plenty of entertainment for long car trips.
+If you're planning the perfect pet-friendly road trip, extra treats like pig's ears and kangaroo tails provide plenty of entertainment for long car trips.

 BONUS Tip: Be sure to pack your pet's normal food to avoid any upset stomachs.